trackship/trackship-for-woocommerce/readme.txt

 == Integrations  ==

-* [SMS for WooCommerce](https://www.zorem.com/product/sms-for-woocommerce/) - send Automatic SMS updates via Twilio, Nexmo or ClickSend
+[SMS for WooCommerce](https://trackship.info/docs/trackship-for-woocommerce/compatibility/sms-for-woocommerce/) - Send automatic SMS updates for shipment status & delivery via Twilio, Nexmo or ClickSend.
-* Custom Order Numbers plugins - tracking page display and order numbers on TrackShip account.
+[Checkout for WooCommerce](https://trackship.info/docs/trackship-for-woocommerce/compatibility/checkoutwc/) - Add Tracking Page widget to the Order received page when its set to be the view order page
-* Custom Order Statuses plugins - select any order status to trigger the automatic tracking
+[AutomateWoo](https://trackship.info/docs/trackship-for-woocommerce/compatibility/automatewoo/) - use the "Delivered" custom order status to trigger marketing automation based on the order delivery date.

-* [Checkout for WooCommerce](https://www.checkoutwc.com/) - display the tracking page widget on the order received and view order pages.
+== Documentation ==
-* [AutomateWoo](https://woocommerce.com/products/automatewoo?aff=4780/) and any other marketing automation (you can use the Delivered order status fior marketing automation)
+Check out TrackShip for WooCommerce [documentation](https://trackship.info/docs/trackship-for-woocommerce/) for more details on how to set up and work with TrackShip

 == Frequently Asked Questions ==
 = I connected my store but the shipment status is not showing for my orders